Crossing the Great Divides

 “We will not march back to what was/ But move to what shall be…”

 Amanda Gorman, The Hill We Climb

 The Christine Center is offering this program in keeping with our vision of “spiritual deepening for global transformation.”
 What we are facing right now is a spiritual crisis.
 A crisis of meaning.
 So many of us are wrestling with the existential question, “What is mine to do?”
 Crossing the Great Divides is designed to help us live through that question.
-In the panhandle of this pandemic, we have been offered a unique opportunity to re-think, re-group, and recover.
-Let us not squander it.
-Let us begin a revolution of love.
+Looked at from a positive perspective, we humans are now being offered a unique opportunity to re-think, re-group, and recover.
+The time is here for a revolution of love.
 As Amanda Gorman entreats us, let us “close the divide because we know, to put our future first, we must put our differences aside.”

 In collaboration with Jean Feraca, Celebrated NPR Radio Host and Author